Vaishnav0299/my-study-assistant/README.md

 ---
 # Neural Nexus - Premium AI-Powered Study Assistant

-Neural Nexus is a modern, high-performance study companion application featuring a React-based frontend and a FastAPI Python backend powered by the Gemini 2.5 Flash model.
+Neural Nexus is a modern, high-performance study companion application featuring a React-based frontend and a FastAPI Python backend.

 ---